-Perennial candidates Sergei Bobrovsky, Pekka Rinne, and Andre Vasilevskiy all remain in the conversation for the Trophy, but the goaltender who’s seen his odds shorten the most dramatically is the one who plays in the center of the hockey universe: Frederik Andersen.
+Perennial candidates Sergei Bobrovsky, Pekka Rinne, and Andrei Vasilevskiy all remain in the conversation for the Trophy, but the goaltender who’s seen his odds shorten the most dramatically is the one who plays in the center of the hockey universe: Frederik Andersen.

 Does Andersen have a legit shot at the Vezina, and do his average odds of +500 present any value for bettors?
 Read on to find out!

 |Who Will Win the 2019 Vezina Trophy?||Odds (12/4/2018)|